findkit/findkit/packages/docs/docs/crawler/indexing.md

 ```

 You can use the attribute multiple times on a single page.
 The crawler will
-extract the text content from all elements with it and combines them to the page
+select the text content from all elements with it and combine them to the page
 index.
-You can use the `findkit inspect <url>` and `findkit crawl test <url>`
+You can use the `findkit inspect <url>` CLI command to view currently indexed content
-CLI commands to see what the content is actually selected to the index.
+and `findkit crawl test <url>` to see what content would selected to index.

 ## Custom CSS Selector

 If you cannot add the data attributes you can use the `content_selector` field
-in the `findkit.toml` to select content using CSS selector.
+in the `findkit.toml` to select content using CSS selectors.

 Example